When MyTimetable opens for preference entry, you can enter class time preferences for your enrolled subjects.

 Viewing your saved preferences

 Click on the Preferences tab on the menu bar to view all your saved class preferences.
 You can make changes to your preferences anytime during the preferencing period.

 You must finalise all your preferences before the preference entry deadline.
 When the preference period closes, MyTimetable will sort the preferences and allocate everyone’s timetables.

-All first year classes for Semester 1 and 2 will have a small number of spaces reserved for late-arriving students.
 If you were unable to submit your preferences by the preference entry deadline, you can select your classes when the review and adjust period opens.

 For frequently asked questions about entering your class preferences, visit timetable help.